 The 17 Sustainable Development Goals (SDGs) agreed by the United Nations in 2015 call for inclusive, equal-opportunity, high-quality and lifelong education to be available to all.
-In addition, UNESCO has since 2015 been supporting corresponding projects through its Global Action Programme on Education for Sustainable Development (ESD): every human being is to be able to gain the knowledge, skills, values and mindset needed for helping to making the world a fairer, more peaceful and more sustainable place.
-Education is also to be bolstered in all programmes for sustainable development.
+In addition, UNESCO has supported corresponding projects worldwide since 2015 through its Global Action Programme on Education for Sustainable Development (ESD): every human being should be able to gain the knowledge, skills, values and mindset needed to help make the world a fairer, more peaceful and more sustainable place.
+Education must also be bolstered in all programmes for sustainable development.
 With the follow-on programme for 2020 to 2030 – Education for Sustainable Development: Towards Achieving the SDGs – UNESCO aims to continue promoting implementation of ESD.

-Germany, too, aims to provide education that leaves no one behind.
-With the German Sustainable Development Strategy, the federal government intends to give all the nation’s children and youth the opportunity of education and participation and invigorate continuing education programmes.
-Moreover, education on sustainable development is to be embedded at a structural level throughout all areas of education.
-The federal government has been working to do so for many years: in 2015 it formed the initiative Education for Sustainable Development in Germany, which agreed a National Action Plan for ESD in 2017.
-This Action Plan lays out how ESD can be bindingly incorporated into teaching and education plans, study courses and learning environments.
-Local educational landscapes are named as on-site frameworks within which networking and cooperation of ESD actors is possible.
-The Action Plan views the participation of children, young people and civil society as central to implementing ESD.
-It additionally advocates indicators and quality criteria for ESD.
-Since 2019, four joint projects commissioned by the federal government have been working to develop an ESD indicator framework.
+With the German Sustainable Development Strategy, the federal government intends to give all children and young people the opportunity to receive and participate in education and to invigorate further education programmes.
+In addition, education on sustainable development is to be embedded at a structural level across all areas of education, something the federal government has been working on for a number of years.
+In 2015, it formed the initiative Education for Sustainable Development in Germany, which subsequently adopted a National Plan for ESD in 2017.
+The government’s Coalition Agreement for the period 2021–2025 states this Action Plan should be both anchored and significantly bolstered nationwide across all stages and areas of education.
+The Action Plan sets out how ESD can be incorporated in a legally binding manner into teaching and education plans, study courses and learning environments.
+Local educational landscapes are named as on-the-ground hubs for networking and collaboration between different ESD stakeholders.
+The plan views the participation of children, young people and civil society as instrumental in implementing ESD.
+Furthermore, it advocates KPIs and quality criteria for ESD.
+Since 2019, four joint projects, all commissioned by the federal government, have been working on developing a framework for ESD indicators.